Mourning Gecko Care

 How to successfully care for & breed Lepidodactylus lugubris

 IntroductionMourning Geckos are a small, social, insectivorous-frugivorous Gecko.
 Aptly named for being "in mourning" of their lost (male) counterparts, this is a primarily female, parthenogenetic species which reproduces asexually.
 (That is, without a mate!)
-While the Mourning Gecko isn't the only Anuran species which can reproduce asexually, it is an incredibly uncommon & interesting trait.
-(Read more about parthenogenesis on Wiki) This species was originally found in coastal & island areas spread around the Indian & Pacific oceans, and has also been introduced to areas in South America, and even Hawaii.
+If you are curious, we recommend reading more about parthenogenesis on this Wiki page.
+Lepidodactylus lugubris was originally found in coastal & island areas spread around the Indian & Pacific oceans, and has also been introduced to areas in South America, and even Hawaii.
 This article will go over everything from how we care for our Mourning Geckos here at NEHERP, down to how we care for the eggs & hatchlings.

 Appearance and BehaviorMourning Geckos are a smaller Gecko, slowly growing to just over 3 inches in length.
 We'd consider this a very easy Gecko to work with, and they make perfect live vivarium candidates.
 Their tiny size & fairly quick nature can make handling difficult, so we'd recommend treating these as more of a species to observe, rather than one to interact with.
 Keeping them in groups has proven to allow for lots of social interaction, between individuals.
 These extremely entertaining interactions include the Geckos squeaking & clicking at one another, as well as other fascinating behavior like tail waving.
 Occasionally light nipping/biting may occur between Geckos, especially for enclosure-mates who are being housed together for the first time.
 In our experience, we've never seen one injure another, and we like to believe this is more about establishing a pecking-order, rather than displays of aggression.
 Typically these little Geckos are shy at first, but once they acclimated to a vivarium, it's very common to see them out & about.
 Color brightness may change over the course of just a few minutes from dark to light, although the overall pattern & hue stays the same.